overbrowsing/overbrowsing.github.io/README.md

 ## Introduction

-Overbrowsing is dedicated to fostering a deeper understanding of sustainable web design and development practices and their implications for our environment and society.
+Overbrowsing dedicated to fostering a deeper understanding of sustainable web design and development practices and their implications for our environment and society.

-The term "overbrowsing" encapsulates our mission: a vigilant acknowledgment of the excesses and superfluous elements often overlooked within the digital landscape.
-Our purpose is to raise consciousness, disseminate knowledge concerning the imperative need to curtail this surplus, and kindle palpable, tangible change.
+The term overbrowsing encapsulates our mission: a vigilant acknowledgment of the excesses and and superfluous elements often overlooked within the digital landscape.Our purpose is to raise consciousness, disseminate knowledge concerning the imperative need to curtail this surplus, and kindle palpable, tangible change.

+Overbrowsing advocates for conscious strategies, resource optimisation, and ethical considerations.
+We expound why a sustainable web is pivotal for our planet, while simultaneously enhancing user experiences and ensuring equitable access, fostering a harmonious coexistence between technology and our planet.

 ## Table of Contents
 - [Installation](#installation)